(1) The Board may publish forms that parties must use, which may specify terms of use and required information or documentation.

 3.

-witness must travel 100 km or more to the place of hearing.
+Meal allowance in accordance with Government of British Columbia Treasury Board guidelines for provincial employees when the witness must travel 100 km or more to the place of the hearing.

 4.

-of hearing for each night that the witness is required to remain overnight.
+Allowance for overnight accommodation at provincial government approval rates when a witness resides 100 km or more from the place of hearing for each night that the witness is required to remain overnight.

 RETURN TO TABLE OF CONTENTS